It’s a kind of MacGuffin…

 Ted is not happy about this find and wants it off work property.
 After Chad finds out from a friend with computer skills that the computer disc belongs to Ozzie, he visits Linda.
 Both believe that Ozzie works high up in the CIA, and they’ll get a Good Samaritan reward from him.
 Chad also has Ozzie’s home phone number and he calls Ozzie – with Linda listening in on another line – and tells him he’s got his.. er.. files and “sensitive shit”.
 Chad starts quoting from Ozzie’s memoir notes to him.

 Ozzie is angry and annoyed and he warns Chad about the implications of profiting from this “CIA information leak”.
 He gets angrier after Chad asks for a reward.
 Linda interrupts their squabble and tells Ozzie they’ll phone back with their demands, and she slams the phone down.
-She then tells Chad, this reward money would help cover her beauty surgery treatments.
+She then tells Chad, that this reward money would help cover her beauty surgery treatments.

 Ozzie is unsure as to how they got his memoir notes and tells Katie about this call.
 Katie is again quizzical about how explosive these memoir notes can really be and how they got this information.
 As Katie sees her lawyer again, his secretary can’t find the computer disc she copied the Coxs’ files onto.
 It seems that she put it in her gym bag, which is labelled Hard Bodies.
 Katie then files for divorce from Ozzie.